bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 details here.

 [pip](http://www.pip-installer.org/en/latest/index.html) is a
-replacement for easy_install.
+replacement for `easy_install`.
 It uses mostly the same techniques for finding packages, so packages that were made easy_installable should be pip-installable as well.